 Jok also volunteered as a pilot for the Civil Air Patrol for 8 years out of Anchorage.
 In 1999, he applied to the air services in Talkeetna for a glacier pilot flying position.
 Doug Geeting Aviation hired Jok soon after, and he remained employed there for five years, piloting flightseeing trips throughout the Alaska Range.

 In addition to flying, Jok's interests are mainly in technical areas such as computers and astronomy.
-He has served on the Community Council in Talkeetna for many years, and has taught computer classes for the Community Schools program in Talkeetna.
+He served on the Talkeetna Community Council and KTNA Radio Station board of directors for many years, and has volunteered in the S.T.E.M. class at Susitna High School.